k8ssandra/k8ssandra/docs/content/en/docs/topics/migration/_index.md

 Changing the recommendation may result in a topology change; that is, a token ownership change.

 {{% alert title="Recommendation" color="success" %}}
-If you change the replication strategy of a keyspace, run a full, cluster-wide repair on it.
-See the [nodetool repair](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/tools/toolsRepair.html) or the [Cassandra Reaper]({{< ref "/docs/topics/repair/" >}}) topic for information on repair operations.
+If you change the replication strategy of a keyspace, run a full, cluster-wide repair on it using whatever solution you have for scheduling and running repairs.
+If you do not already have another solution, you can run `nodetool repair -full` on each Cassandra node, one at a time.
+Repairs can be both time consuming and resource intensive.
+It is best to run them during a scheduled maintenance window.
 {{% /alert %}}

 ## Check the endpoint snitch